gominigupta/PrepVector_15DaySQLChallenge/README.md

 You do not need to set up any environment locally to participate in the challenge.
 All challenges were hosted and solved directly on the platform.

 👩‍💻 How to Participate
-If you’d like to join the 15-Day SQL Challenge and follow along, visit the official website and sign up: [PrepVector 15-Day SQL Challenge.]([url](https://challenges.prepvector.com/challenges))
+If you’d like to join the 15-Day SQL Challenge and follow along, visit the official website and sign up: https://challenges.prepvector.com/challenges